Field of Study: Biopsychology

 Things to know

 A bachelor's degree in biopsychology is considered good preparation for medical school.
-In addition, many people with a degree in biopsychology go on to graduate study in neuroscience, clinical psychology, animal behavior, and advanced study in biopsychology.
+In addition, it is good preparation for further graduate study in neuroscience, clinical psychology, animal behavior, and biopsychology.

 Similar fields of study